Leadership Network for Accessible Arts Education

 LNAAE is a professional learning network of educators, artists, administrators, and activists from across the globe who meet online to further their own learning and share resources.
 Gatherings address general network topics as well as learning sessions highlighting a particular presenter and topic, including presentations by artists and educators with disabilities and those working with people with disabilities, reports from specialists in the field, first-person accounts of the role of the arts in education, and more.
 All are welcome!

 The Leadership Network for Accessible Arts Education is proud to be part of the Berklee Institute for Accessible Arts Education.
-The network was originally formed by Dr. Rhoda Bernard, Managing Director of the Berklee Institute for Accessible Arts Education.
+The network was originally formed by Dr. Rhoda Bernard, founding and managing director of the Berklee Institute for Accessible Arts Education.
 Network events are organized and managed by a steering committee of members who serve one-year terms and are appointed by Dr. Bernard.

-Meetings are held on Thursdays from 4:00-6:00 PM (EST) on Zoom.
-(Sign up to join the network and learn more)
+Meetings are held on Thursdays from 4:00 to 6:00 PM (EST) on Zoom.
+(Sign up to join the network and learn more.)

 LNAAE’s Mission, Vision, and Values